lanastasov/hint/hint.md

 - "It is not enough to do your best; you must know what to do, and then do your best" - W. Edwards Deming

+- "The market place is not the arena for scared money", agreed another.